 The Aviators Flight Log Book is the official document of pilot history.
-Copies of MIFARs for the current fiscal year should be maintained in Part A.
+Copies of a SHARP/T-SHARP/M-SHARP/FIST summary for the current fiscal year should be maintained in Part A.

 Part B shall contain a permanent record of all aircraft mishaps/flight violations involving an aircrew causal factor, and FNAEB results.
 In addition to those entries authorized by Paragraph A.2.1, the FNAEB entry shall consist of the date of the FNAEB and comments by the commanding officer.
 The commanding officer may not delegate this responsibility.
 OPNAV 3760/32H shall be utilized.